 And there were once moose outside my window.
 They eat really strangely.

 You might not know this, but physics majors are extremely rare.
-At the time of writing this, there are only 14 people majoring or minoring in physics at my university, and I was the only student in my year.
+At the time of writing this (my fourth year), there were only 14 people majoring or minoring in physics at my university, and I was the only student in my year.
 As well, there was only one student in the year below me.
 That said, our university is doing really well in this regard.
 About one in one hundred students here are doing a physics minor or major, whereas at most universities the ratio is closer to one in one thousand.
 It’s still a small number though, and there were even less people during my second year, so I figured I would be the only physics person on my floor, but I was mistaken.
 This was where I met who I call physics-senpai.
 He was doing a double major in math and physics and it was his final year.
 We shared the same name, so I liked to joke that I was there to replace him.
 He was the smartest person I ever met, and I strove to match his grades, even asking him for his transcript so I could set goals for myself.
 Sometimes I did better than him, though most of the time I did a little bit worse.
 I did manage to impress him a few times though, despite being a rookie.
 One such time was when we had another trivia competition for a pizza party.
 This was the exact same game from my previous year.
 Exactly, down to each and every question being recycled.
 The host must not have thought anyone from before would be there, in this new building.
+In fact, I certainly recall him saying something along the lines that nobody would possibly remember the questions even if they were there previously.
 And this time, it was a free for all, for all team members.
 That is, any team member could answer a question at any time, and I still remembered a decent amount of answers from last year.
 Whereas I didn’t help at all before, this time I was the MVP and carried the team to victory.
 Physics-senpai would look amazed as I answered each question that had a trick answer, and I won pizza for my floor.

 I was really excited for this new year, I must say.
 Having finished precalculus, calculus 1, linear algebra, and calculus 2 with straight As, I was excited for calculus 3.
 I was also taking my first real university physics course: general physics 1: mechanics.
 Then there was intro to programming, issues in world politics, and intro to creative writing.
 It all looked like a lot of fun, but it turned out to be very 必死.
 That is, it felt like I was walking along the border of death.